-Endpoint Threat Detection and Response
+Why you need Endpoint Detection and Response

-According to Gartner, there are four required elements that must exist for something to be considered an EDR solution:
+According to Gartner, there are four elements that must exist for something to be considered an EDR solution:

 - Detect security incidents